quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 a validator is _generally easy to write_, while the test generation is the hardest part.

+**Note.** Codeforces also allows [hacking][Codeforces-hacking] during contests, and the hack tests will also be validated, using the author's validator.

 ### The `Select validator` page
 When you click the `Validator` option on the top bar, here is validator page will look like.